raptorjs-legacy/rapido/README.md

 within the directory containing the `rapido` module.

 ### Switching Stacks
-The current stack can be switched using the `rap use` command as shown below:
+The current stack can be switched using the `rap use` command as shown below:<br>
 `rap use raptorjs`

-It is also possible to enable multiple stacks:
+It is also possible to enable multiple stacks:<br>
 `rap use raptorjs backbone`

 NOTE: If multiple stacks support the same command then you will be prompted to choose a stack when invoking the ambiguous command.

 ## Available Commands and Stacks
-To get a list of available commands and stacks, simple run the following command:
+To get a list of available commands and stacks, simple run the following command:<br>
 `rap list`

 ## Configuration